jse41/RobotDesc/README.md

 #### Using Static Publishers
 If status transforms are desired, the default launch file can be run.

+### Other Arguments to be passed to Launch File
+These are specific to lab 5 so the lab5.launch file must be used for all of these to be applicable.
+> use_xacro
+This is true by default and uses the xacro file to create the URDF model for this lab

+> use_gui
+This is set to false by default as static publishers are used for joints instead of being controlled by a GUI.

+> use_robot_state_publisher
+This is set to false by default as rosbag information will typically need this channel instead of an arbitrary user.

+> use_sim_time
+This is false by default, but can be set to tue to enbale Gazebo to control the ros clock and minimize errors caused in RViz when viewing data.

 ## Issues
 There were some issues I ran into while completeling this lab.